PROTOTYPE TO PRODUCTION

-As we’ve made clear, cast aluminum is used in an incredible number of different objects and applications, and we didn’t even mention cookware or boat parts.
+Cast aluminum is used in an incredible number of different objects and applications, and we didn’t even mention cookware or boat parts.
 To reiterate, casting aluminum makes the raw metal extremely strong and durable.
-Though cast aluminum is not quite as strong as cast iron, it is very close in its strength and be more cost-effective for a large production run.
+Though cast aluminum is not quite as strong as cast iron, it is very close in its strength and can be more cost-effective for a large production run.
 Indeed, cast aluminum can be purchased at a cost of roughly half of what you might spend on other types of metals.
 The lightweight properties of aluminum are also notable, making it relatively easy to work with in a manufacturing environment.

 Recycling Aluminum Die Castings

 Aluminum castings made here in North America are highly recyclable.
 Indeed, over 95 percent of aluminum castings made in our home continent are made out of post-consumer recycled aluminum.
 As it turns out, there is very little functional difference between primary (extracted or pure) and secondary (recycled) aluminum in the context of die casting.
 The cost of extracting pure aluminum for casting processes is extremely high, so it makes sense that most aluminum sources are recycled.

 Secondary aluminum alloys are derived from mixing and melting pure aluminum with other materials such as magnesium, iron, and copper.
 Additionally, secondary aluminum is more economical to produce as compared to primary (pure) aluminum because it only requires about 5 percent as much energy to produce.
 Most of the energy consumption in aluminum die casting is used to heat and reheat the metal during fabrication, and for this reason, metal casting companies like Protocast are able to save more time, energy and money by re-melting aluminum alloys in-house.

 Here’s a quick recap of aluminum alloy characteristics:

 - High operating temperatures

 - Excellent EMI and RFI shielding properties